AlexNek/BabylonBlazor/readme.md

 ![--Epinephrine pic--](docs/images/epinephrine.png)

-In addition I draw some tests
+In addition, I draw some tests

-Test1
+Test1 (not used anymore)

 ![--Test1 pic--](docs/images/test1.png)

-Test2 (commented)
+Test2
 ![--Test2 pic--](docs/images/test2.png)

 ### How it works?

-With .NET 5.0 it is possible to transfer objects between Java Script and C# very easily.
-Call functions from JS object under C# is easy too.
+With .NET 5.0 and above, it is very easy to transfer objects between Java Script and C#.
+Calling functions from a JS object in C# is also easy.

 You can read more in article [Using JS Object References in Blazor WASM to wrap JS libraries](https://blog.elmah.io/using-js-object-references-in-blazor-wasm-to-wrap-js-libraries/)